Work graphs API – compute rasterizer learning sample

 };

-Now we declare this struct to be the type used for inputs in our root node function signature:
+Now we declare this struct to be the type used for inputs into our root node function signature:

 // Input record that contains the dispatch grid size.